DenGrg/OnboardingDocumentation/ca_general_overview.md

 ## What is a creative?

 In technical terms a creative is defined by certain parameters (channel, format, size, layout) and content (image, video, text, url...).
-The parameters are grouped together in a template, content is then liked to the template and the output of this is a creative.
+The parameters are grouped together in a template, content is then linked to the template and the output is a creative.

 <img width="639" alt="Screen Shot 2021-03-30 at 11 40 03" src="https://user-images.githubusercontent.com/14069474/112968559-b713c400-914c-11eb-9c6c-061e36362a37.png">